Have you considered lying-in with your new baby? It’s the ultimate bonding experience for baby, and the ultimate act of postpartum care for yourself.

 During your postpartum lying-in, stay in bed.

 This is your time to heal.
+It won’t be easy – especially if you have another child, but do take this down time to the best of your ability.
 Allow yourself to reset your assumptions that you must be the same active person you were before baby’s arrival.
 Your body has been through a major ordeal.
 And this is a time for postpartum care and healing.

 If you feel like putting on makeup and going out to dinner in those early weeks, by all means, do it and enjoy.